mabz7979/first-/README.md

-The js adn css use wsdjkl however i replaced it with abcdefg for my own sanity.
-The tutor prefered wsdjkl keys hence i started it with those but changed it later.
+The js and css use wsdjkl keys however I replaced it with abcdefg keys for my own sanity.
+The tutor prefered wsdjkl keys hence i started it with those but changed it later on.
+Used the concepts of switch statements and anonymous functions in this project. improved my take on color theory as well